Tunisia – Virtual Event

 Christina I. McCoy, Ph.D.

-Christina I. McCoy is the Program Manager for Global Student Engagement at ACS.
-She oversees the international student chapter program and comes to ACS with more than a decade in international education.
+Christina I. McCoy is the Portfolio Manager for Global Engagement at ACS.
+She oversees the global professional and student chapter program and works to internationalize our programs, products and services.
+She comes to ACS with more than a decade in international education and global relations.
 She holds a Ph.D. from the University of Texas at Austin.

 Carole Duboc, Ph.D.